Ulcerative Colitis Background

 Classification by Extent of Inflammation

-• Pancolitis: Inflammation throughout the entire large intestine
+• Pancolitis: Inflammation throughout the entire colon

 Causes